JustinasBliujus/Task-Two/README.md

-Additions in this version of the project:
-Improved random grade generation then using console input, divided program into two files for better code reading.
+Additions in this version of the project: improved random grade generation then using console input, divided program into two files for better code reading.